spack/spack/lib/spack/docs/packaging_guide.rst

 To fetch a package from a source repository, Spack needs to know which VCS to use and where to download from.
 Much like with ``url``, package authors can specify a class-level ``git``, ``hg``, ``svn``, or ``go`` attribute containing the correct download location.
+Spack will remove the version control information when :ref:`caching <caching>` the package sources during installation unless ``clean=False`` is passed to ``version``.

 Many packages developed with Git have both a Git repository as well as release tarballs available for download.
 Packages can define both a